ArshTiwari2004/Connectspace/README.md

 #### Hosting:

-A lightweight Node.js server hosted on a low-cost platform like Heroku, Vercel, or DigitalOcean.
+A lightweight Node.js server hosted on a low-cost platform Vercel.

 ## Website Flow & Architecture: